 Virtual Job Scams

-Working from home is a great way to make money and take advance of flexible work conditions.
-It can also be such a great option, that scammers advertise these opportunities as bait to unwary students.
+In light of COVID-19 and recent employment trends, more and more people are working online.
+With so many people looking to work remotely, scammers often advertise these opportunities to students.
 Distinguishing between legitimate virtual jobs and fraudulent ones can be hard, but here are some tips to keep in mind.

 You can often tell if a job is safe by simply looking at the job description.
-Employers will hire virtual employees for customer service or sales positions (jobs that require talking on the phone).
-But scammers will create jobs that simply don’t make sense.
+Consider whether each job makes sense as a virtual role.
+Employers will often hire virtual employees for customer service or sales positions (jobs that require talking on the phone) as well as jobs that rely heavily on computer usage.
+But scammers will create virtual jobs that simply don’t make sense.

-If you are not working in customer service, sales, or grass roots marketing, be skeptical of the virtual job you are considering.
-Always ask yourself why the employer would pay someone to do this job?
+Always ask yourself why an employer would pay someone to do a job before applying.
 Below are examples of improbable virtual jobs:

-Envelope stuffing and at-home assembly: It is not cost effective for the employer to pay you to do these jobs.
-They can get people to do these jobs for a low rate; so don’t expect them to pay you.
+- Envelope stuffing and at-home assembly: It is not cost effective for an employer to pay you to do these jobs.
+They can get people to do these jobs for a very low rate, so it doesn’t make sense for them to pay you.

-Medical billing tracking: These types of jobs are normally reserved for people with major security access and cannot be offered as basic internships.
-Remain cautious of companies that specialize in medical-based billing and accounting.
+- Medical billing tracking: These types of jobs are normally reserved for people with major security access and cannot be offered as basic internships.
+Be cautious of companies that specialize in medical-based billing and accounting.

-Software downloads: If you have to download and buy software, do not participate.
+- Software downloads: If you have to download and buy software to do a job, walk away.
 You should never have to purchase anything to become an intern.

-Receiving and forward packages: In this scam, you're asked to receive packages at your home from established Internet companies and then forward them on to another address, these so call "jobs" are simply designed to help scammers steal merchandise online, and taking on these tasks for money (often “tax free", paid in cash or through Western Union) puts you right in the middle.
+- Receiving and forward packages: In this scam, you're asked to receive packages at your home from established internet companies, and then forward them on to another address.
+These so-called "jobs" are designed to help scammers steal online merchandise, and when you take on these tasks for money (which is often “tax free,” paid in cash or through Western Union), it puts you right in the middle.